jacobbenowitz/time-tracker/README.md

   -  **express**: node server framework
   -  **jsonwebtoken**: URL-safe Bearer tokens to authenticate user from server and send to clients
   -  **mysql**: driver to interact with MySQL databases
+  -  **MySQL Server**: create MySQL server on your local machine
+  -  **MySQL Workbench**: create the database and tables for the application
   -  **mysql2**: not used because it is not supported by sequelize
   -  **pine**: wrapper of winston logger, used to enhance server logs
   -  **sequelize**: modern ORM to interact with SQL databases in JavaScript